Cardiovascular Technology Schools

 • Pediatric Echocardiography

-Once applicants are approved, they can take the exam at a Pearson VUE test center.
+Once approved, applicants can take the exam at a Pearson VUE test center.

 Cardiovascular Credentialing International (CCI) provides four certification options for cardiovascular technologists, aptly named CCT1, CCT2, and CCT3.
 The level of certification appropriate for any individual will depend on how much experience they have in the field.